qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Multiple Flux Tunable Transmons/Use Case 2 - Two Qubit Randomized Benchmarking/README.md

 ```

 ## Execution and Results
 Using the *TwoQubitRb* class we can construct the experiment by specifying the previously defined single- and two-qubit gate functions, as well as the preparation and measurement protocols.
-The class translates the native gate set to Clifford operations using [*Google Cirq*](https://quantumai.google/cirq), generates the gate sequences and finds the inverse that would reset the qubits to the state |00> in case of unitary circuits.
+The class translates the native gate set to Clifford operations using [*Google Cirq*](https://quantumai.google/cirq), generates the gate sequences and finds the inverse that resets the qubits to the state |00> in case of perfect gates.
+Note, that it is possible to provide the √iSWAP or CNOT gate by adding them to the two-qubit dictionary to allow an optimized gate decomposition into Clifford gates.
+If other native gates are implemented, the decomposition has to be added to the [gates](https://github.com/qua-platform/qua-libs/blob/2qb-RB-usecase/Quantum-Control-Applications/Superconducting/Multiple%20Flux%20Tunable%20Transmons/Use%20Case%202%20-%20Two%20Qubit%20Randomized%20Benchmarking/two_qubit_rb/gates.py#L43) python file.

 ```python
 rb = TwoQubitRb(config, bake_phased_xz, {"CZ": bake_cz}, prep, meas, verify_generation=True)